Please Please Me

 8th Press - type 1.

 Back to the tried and tested 6th label track listing typeset to start this run, though with an extended second line on side 1 which has been spaced neatly across.
-This rare label was first seen with a rim on both sides, which has only been seen a few times on other Beatle albums, noticeably first on "Rubber Soul", which should ideally place this label at around early 66.
+This rare label was first seen with a rim on both sides, which has only been seen a few times on other Beatle MONO albums, noticeably first on a 2nd press "Rubber Soul" & first press "Revolver", which should ideally place this label at around Aug 66.

 Side 2 has reverted back to the 6th press design also, and will stay this way unchanged till the end of the 60's.

-Since all that have ever turned up (type 1's) in the last 10 years to my knowledge have numbered approx 3, and have the same mother stamper numbers, this would suggest these are very very thin on the ground pressed for one run and on the spare machine (No.2) that had the Dot at that!.
+Since all that have ever turned up (type 1's) in the last 10 years to my knowledge have numbered approx 3, and have the same mother stamper numbers, this would suggest these are very very thin on the ground pressed for one run and on the spare machine (No.2) that had the Dot!.

 Exactly the same as the label above with the extended second line on side 1, but without the rims.
 This was pressed just immediately after the above press as the side 1 stamper was 1 digit more.

-Another hard one to catch as only came out for what looks like a single run or at least until I find a 1,5 RHH / 6 GR press..
+Another hard one to catch as only came out for what looks like a couple of single runs or at least until I find a 1,5 RHH / 6 GR press..

 Both this and the rimmed version above have the extra Dot on the sold in the UK statement on side 1, so please keep a lookout for Non Dotted Uk Statement copies!.